libertine-linux/libertine/README.md

 	* For complex or performant scripting: Lua (as LuaJIT)
 	* Just come with too many issues and complexity creating insecurity: Legacy cruft like Perl or M4, horrible like JavaScript or PHP, difficult to deploy like Python or just uggh, Ruby
 		* Note that perl and m4 are implicitly used becayse building Linux and anything using Autocruft needs them
+* Real Time Clock (RTC) is always assumed to be UTC.
+Running a BIOS clock in local time is a great way to create problems.

 ### Use Cases